nbeversl/urtext_docs/README.md

 ### Python

 Pass the current line contents and cursor position (within the line) to the UrtextProject.
 The method returns the best link match.
-Find the filename as described in"Python" and open it at the start_position returned from get_link().
+Find the filename as described in[Python](#python) and open it at the start_position returned from get_link().
 See the open_urtext_node() function in the Sublime Text package for an example.

 %%-PYTHON